Financial Aid - Pharm.D.

 To apply for financial aid, a student must complete the Free Application for Federal Student Aid (FAFSA).

 Be sure to indicate 003652 for the University of Houston school code.

 Soon after the FAFSA has been submitted to the Central Processor at the Department of Education, students will receive a Student Aid Report (SAR).
 Students should review their SAR and make corrections to the Central Processor.
-At the same time that students receive their SAR, the UH Office of Financial Aid will receive the student's information electronically.
+At the same time that students receive their SAR, the UH Office of Scholarships & Financial Aid will receive the student's information electronically.

 Prospective UH College of Pharmacy students interested in financial assistance should meet the minimum criteria:

 - Be enrolled for at least six hours

 - Be a U.S. citizen or eligible non-citizen

 - Be registered with selective service, if required

 - Sign a certificate on refunds and defaults